RumeelHussainbnb/BNBChainLearningPathway-Playground/README.md

-# 👋🏼 What is `learn-web3-dapp`?
+# 👋🏼 What is `BNB Chain Learning Pathway`?

-We made this decentralized application (dApp) to help developers learn about Web 3 protocols.
+We made this decentralized application (dApp) to help developers learn about development on Web3 using BNB Chain.

 It's a Next.js app that uses React, TypeScript and smart contract languages (mostly Solidity).